Partisan Memes

 Partisanship, Polarization, Platforms, and (Mis)Perceptions

-Bruun Overgaard, C.S. & Collier, J.R. (accepted, in press).
+Bruun Overgaard, C.S. & Collier, J.R.
+(2023).
 In different worlds: The contributions of polarization and platforms to partisan (mis)perceptions.
 New Media & Society.
 10.1177/14614448231176551

 “They live, we are likely to say, in different worlds.
 More accurately, they live in the same world, but they think and feel in different ones.” — Lippmann, 1922